 An aggregate of eight labor-market indicators that shows underlying trends in employment conditions.
 Data series: 1973 – present.

-The Conference Board Employment Trends Index™ (ETI) declined in March, following an increase in February.
-The index now stands at 110.98, down from 111.62 (an upward revision) in February.
-Despite the decrease this month, there has been a 3.1 percent gain in the ETI over the past 12 months.
+The Conference Board Employment Trends Index™ (ETI) increased in November, following a decline in October.
+The index now stands at 110.18, up from 109.96 (a downward revision) in October.
+The increase marks a 0.1 percent gain in the ETI over the past 12 months.

-March’s decrease was fueled by negative contributions from three of the eight components.
-From the largest negative contributor to the smallest, these were: Percentage of Respondents Who Say They Find “Jobs Hard to Get,” Ratio of Involuntarily Part-time to All Part-time Workers, and the Number of Employees Hired by the Temporary-Help Industry.
+November’s increase was fueled by positive contributions from five of the eight components.
+From the largest positive contributor to the smallest, these were: the Percentage of Firms With Positions Not Able to Fill Right Now, the Ratio of Involuntarily Part-time to All Part-time Workers, Industrial Production, Real Manufacturing and Trade Sales, and the Number of Employees Hired by the Temporary-Help Industry.